klebgenomics/Kleborate/docs/source/index.rst

 Introducing Kleborate v3
 ########################

-Kleborate was initially developed to type genome assemblies of *Klebsiella pneumoniae* and the *Klebsiella pneumoniae* species complex (KpSC). `Kleborate v3 <https://github.com/klebgenomics/Kleborate>`_ introduces a new modular structure, including new modules for typing the *Klebsiella oxytoca* species complex (KoSC) and *Escherichia coli*.
+Kleborate was initially developed to type genome assemblies of *Klebsiella pneumoniae* and the *Klebsiella pneumoniae* species complex (KpSC), see `Lam et al, 2021 <https://doi.org/10.1038/s41467-021-24448-3>`_.

+`Kleborate v3 <https://github.com/klebgenomics/Kleborate>`_ introduces enhanced and expanded functionality for KpSC, plus new modules for typing the *Klebsiella oxytoca* species complex (KoSC) and *Escherichia coli*.

 Typing modules for the *Klebsiella pneumoniae*\  species complex cover:
 ----------